zyx-0314/DSA-Travel-Membership-Agency-System/README.md

 ## Overview

-**Basic Input, Output, and Conditionals** is a C++ program designed to simulate a membership system for travel bookings.
-The system allows users to perform CRUD (Create, Read, Update, Delete) operations on members of the system, each of whom can book travel by land, water, or air.
-The system uses a simple menu-driven interface and manages data through a linked list.
+**Travel Membership Agency** is a C++ console application that helps manage a membership system for travel bookings.
+The system allows users to record, list, update, and delete travel bookings for three types of travel: by land, by water, or by air.
+Members can be registered with their travel information, and their details can be modified or removed through a simple menu-based interface.

 ### Key Features

-- **Add a New Member**: Register a new member and store their travel data.
+- **Add New Member**: Register new members and store their travel booking information.
-- **List All Members**: Display all registered members and their travel information.
+- **List Members**: View a list of all members in the system.
-- **Update Member Data**: Modify the data of an existing member.
+- **Update Member Data**: Modify existing member details and travel booking information.
-- **Delete Member**: Remove a member from the system.
+- **Delete Member**: Remove members from the system.
-- **CRUD Operations**: Implements basic Create, Read, Update, Delete functionality.

 ### Technology